juliettegodyere/Numerical-metrics-system/README.md

 - CMD

 ## Features Implementation and endpoints
-- Retrieves a list of metrics. the name of the system is required.
-The name of the metric, and the from and to params are optional - GET /metrics?system = "Sales performance metrics"
+- Retrieves a list of metrics.
+The name of the system is required.
+The name of the metric, and the from and to params are optional - `GET /metrics?system = "Sales performance metrics"`
-- Retrieve a single metric by id - GET /metrics/{id}
+- Retrieve a single metric by id - `GET /metrics/{id}`
-- Create a new metric, with a default value of 1, and a default date of the current date/time - POST /metrics
+- Create a new metric, with a default value of 1, and a default date of the current date/time - `POST /metrics`
 - Updates the specified metric with the supplied metric.
-If the value is not supplied, the existing value is incremented by 1. - PUT /metrics/{id}
+If the value is not supplied, the existing value is incremented by 1. - `PUT /metrics/{id}`
-- Retrieves a metric summary - GET /metricsummary
+- Retrieves a metric summary.
+The name of the system is required.
+The name of the metric, and the from and to params are optional- `GET /metricsummary?system = "Sales performance metrics"`

 ## How to run the application from the Commandline
 ### Option 1